mjoras/trone/draft-thoji-scone-trone-protocol.md

 ECN) signals.
 There are few reasons to provide per-flow rate limit signals in that situation.
 Endpoints might also either disable this feature or ignore any signals when they are aware of the use of a VPN or proxy.

+## TRONE Indication Privacy

+Consistently sending TRONE indications with specific version values and patterns could create a fingerprinting vector that helps identify particular client implementations.
+This consideration is similar to those already discussed for the primary TRONE protocol.

+To mitigate fingerprinting concerns, clients might choose to:
+* Randomize whether they send TRONE indications on each connection
+* Alternate between version 0xTRONE1 and 0xTRONE2 for TRONE indications
+* Only send TRONE indications for certain application types or server destinations

 # IANA Considerations {#iana}